 Renee hasn’t been to Mother Goose’s Pub & Hot Wings since college, back when it was the “spot” off campus.
-Students came to have a beer or two and watch a good game, sober up on wings and home chips after a night of partying, play a little pool, trying not to get too competitive—although, Renee recalls Bryan once splitting a cue stick over his knee after Natasha beat him fair and square.
+Students would come to have a beer, watch a good game on the ten plus flat screens lining the walls, sober up on wings and home chips after a night of partying, play a little pool and try not to get too competitive—although, Renee recalls Bryan once splitting a cue stick over his knee after Natasha beat him fair and square.

-Renee, Natasha, Rita, and the guys would meet up at the quad outside their dorms every Thursday, Friday, and Saturday night and walk the quarter mile up South Tatum Street to Mother Goose’s.
+Renee, Natasha, Rita, and the guys would meet up at the quad outside their dorms every Thursday, Friday, and Saturday night to walk the quarter mile up South Tatum Street to Mother Goose’s.
 The men always accompanied.
-There was a section of South Tatum, just before the restaurants and pubs started, where none of the street lights worked.
-The trees hung low over the road, but there was never any wind so the leaves never ruffled.
+There was a section of South Tatum, just before the restaurants and bars started, where none of the street lights worked.
+The trees hung low over the road, but there was never any wind, so the leaves never ruffled.
 A quarter-mile strip of total silence, total stillness, total darkness, like an inter-dimensional vacuum.

 Come to think of it, that was how Natasha and Mitchell met.
 She’d flagged him down, in the middle of the road, and hitched a ride to the bar.

 Well, her mother wasn’t that bad.
-She wasn’t like those crazy Christian moms she sees on TV, who slap their daughters in the face with the Bible for saying a “bad” word, or wearing a skirt that doesn’t go past her knees.
-There was only one sin that her mother wouldn’t tolerate under her roof: Sex before marriage.
+She wasn’t like those crazy Christian moms she sees on TV, who slap their daughters in the face with the Bible for saying a “bad” word, or wearing a skirt that doesn’t go past the knees.
+There was only one sin her mother wouldn’t tolerate under her roof: Sex before marriage.
 It was cheating on God.
-Looking back, Renee imagines any sin would technically be cheating on God, but there was something about the way her mother said it, juxtaposed to the idea of her having sex with a lowly, fickle boyfriend and her body being a temple only for God, it terrified her enough to keep her legs closed, even in her horny, rebellious teenage years, at least until the night she and Bryan said, “I do.”
+Looking back, Renee imagines any sin would technically be cheating on God, but there was something about the way her mother said it.
+The idea of her having sex with a fickle boyfriend who would dump her for the girl with the bigger boobs in the next class the following day juxtaposed with her body being a temple only for God—it terrified her enough to keep her legs closed, even in her horny, rebellious teenage years, at least until the night she and Bryan said, “I do.”

 Renee turns onto South Tatum, and her white Sienna is engulfed in darkness.
 She can’t even see her hood, and Bryan just washed it yesterday.
 She considers making a U-turn and going the long way to Mother Goose’s, but the stop light is just ahead, and she can see the lit snowflakes hanging from the street lamps just beyond it.
 It’s Christmas, she reminds herself.
 What is there to fear on Christmas?
 All the decorations, the lights, the sonorous Christmas carols.